Charaghata

-Charaghata is a village within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Charaghata is a village within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Charaghata is located at 22.2304°N 88.5432°E. It has an average elevation of 8 m.

 Demographics

 As per 2011 Census of India, Charaghata had a total population of 5,837.

 Transport

 A short stretch of local roads link Charaghata to the Gocharan-Dhosa Road.

 Gocharan railway station is located nearby.

 Healthcare

 Padmerhat Rural Hospital, with 30 beds, at Padmerhat, is the major government medical facility in the Jaynagar I CD block.